aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   });
 ```

-The second `action creator` should accept a single argument, `benches`, and produce
+The second `ActionCreator` should accept a single argument, `benches`, and produce
 an `action` with type `RECEIVE_BENCHES` and a `benches` property that represents
 all of our bench data.